-[&]quot;Excellence is to do a common thing in an uncommon way" - Booker T. Washington
+"Excellence is to do a common thing in an uncommon way" - Booker T. Washington

-"It's Great to be a Cherokee"

-Partners in Education
+"It's Great to be a Cherokee" Partners in Education

-Kendrick High School is proud to partner with Eddie L. Roberts American Legion Post 333, SGT Audie Murphy Club and ARNG Wounded Warriors Training Center on Ft.
-Benning.
+Kendrick High School is proud to partner with Eddie L. Roberts American Legion Post 333, Ft.
+Moore Warrior Training Battalion, Beginning New Outreach, Saving our Veterans and Mentoring our Youth, and New Birth Outreach Church.